 If you’re planning a new paint job or other home improvements (or you’re planning to list your home), it’s a good idea to pressure wash first.
 You can blast away loose paint, excess dirt, and grease that will prevent the new paint from adhering smoothly.
 This helps everything look better and ensures that the new paint job lasts for as long as possible.
 Just make sure that you let the water dry completely before applying any new paint or material.

 7. What Time of Year Should You Pressure Wash Your Home?

-We get questions from clients wondering what time of year they should pressure wash their home.
+We get questions from clients wondering what time of year they should pressure wash their homes.
 In most cases, the best time to pressure wash your surfaces, driveway, pavements, and patio is at the end of each season.

 Winter – Get rid of mould, moss, and mildew at the end of winter to make sure your house is looking its best for the spring months.

-Spring – As you get ready for the summer months ahead, the spring is the perfect time to power wash your barbecue, garden furniture, driveway, and patio.
+Spring – As you get ready for the summer months ahead, spring is the perfect time to power wash your barbecue, garden furniture, driveway, and patio.